Infinite Jest: Plot

 These narratives are connected via a film, Infinite Jest, also called "the Entertainment" or "the samizdat".
-The film is so entertaining that its viewers lose all interest in anything other than repeatedly viewing it, and thus eventually die.
+The film is so compelling that its viewers lose all interest in anything other than repeatedly viewing it, and thus eventually die.
 It was James Incandenza's final work.
 He completed it during a period of sobriety that was insisted upon by its lead actress, Joelle van Dyne.
 The Québécois separatists seek a replicable master copy of the work to aid in acts of terrorism against the United States.
 The United States Office of Unspecified Services (O.U.S.) aims to intercept the master copy to prevent mass dissemination and the destabilization of the Organization of North American Nations, or else to find or produce an anti-entertainment that can counter the film's effects.
 Joelle seeks treatment for substance abuse problems at Ennet House.
 A.F.R. member (and possible O.U.S. double agent) Rémy Marathe visits Ennet House, aiming to find Joelle and a lead to the master copy of "the Entertainment".

+Wallace compared the novel's structure to a Sierpiński gasket, a type of fractal.
+He said the book's "chaos is more on the surface" and that it had a coherent structure despite its seemingly disjointed plot.